jonahallibone/react-tilty/README.md

 ## Options

-Tilty has a variety of options which can be passed in either as a settings object or as properties using `data-tilt-{propertyname}`
+Tilty has a variety of options which can be passed in either as a settings object property or as properties using `data-tilt-{propertyname}`

 Here is a list of available options:
 ```